 See Hebrew and the First Language of Mankind for more information.

-The Talmud indicates that the subject of one voice many sounds pre-dates Gregory theologically, but one must be careful.
-The Talmud was penned between the third and sixth centuries, and the contributors were not immune to Neoplatonic influences that may have an effect on their coverage of the divine language.
+Midrash Rabbah and Shab.
+88b. similarly echoes to what Gregory the Great wrote.
+Some may infer from the Talmud that the subject of one voice many sounds pre-dates Gregory the Great theologically.
+One must be careful.
+The Talmud was penned between the third and sixth centuries, and the contributors were not immune to Neoplatonic influences.
+This factor may have shaped their coverage of the divine language.

 After the Venerable Bede, literature rarely comes up on the subject.
 The Easter Greek statesman based in Constantinople, Michael Psellos (1018 –@1082 AD), brings up the tension between Pentecost being a miracle of speaking and hearing.
 He winds it down it down through his own waxed philosophical way to a miracle of speech.26 He may have played with both possibilities out of intellectual curiosity with no reference to any active debates.